pyotr777/dockerIaaSTools/README.md

 ### makeRemote.sh

 Utility for mounting user local directories into user container on the server and executing commands inside the container.
+Must be executed on user local computer.

 Usage: makeRemote.sh -u <username> -h <server address> -p <local path to code> -k <path to ssh-key> -m <build command>